High Tactile Printing Effects

 Cream antique, Matt Wine, Epique & White Antique, layered materials that create textured appearance commonly found on high-end premium products that evoke old world/dated/premium paper aesthetics.

-Synthetics can provide different feels these can create a soft-touch feel, which can be enhanced with a silky finish.
-It should also be noted that currently, we cannot do any embossing on synthetics.
-Raised inks and screen printing is the best way to add texture to a label printed on synthetic label material.
+Synthetics can provide a different feel. such as soft-touch which can be enhanced with a silky finish.
+Raised inks and screen printing are the best ways to add texture to a label printed on synthetic label material.

 Inks & Finishing Techniques

-Gloss or Matte Overlaminate can toughen up a label when its needed to be (almost) completely scratch proof.
-When the customer knows the packaging will be handled lots and standard non-laminated labels wouldn’t be able to resist handling.
+Gloss or Matte Overlaminate can toughen up a label when its needed to be completely scratch proof.

-Varnishes too can be matte or gloss and a gritty texture which can be graded some
+Varnishes too can be matte or gloss and even add a gritty texture.

-Spot varnishes, and adding only little extra ink over a base of white or black can create a raised effect then add a varnish to contrast what is beneath to make an area of the label really pop out.
+Spot varnishes add extra ink over a base and can create a raised effect to make an area of the label really pop out.

-Screen printing is also the method used to create tactile warning labels, using a resin that remains tactile.
+Screen printing is also the method used to create tactile warning labels by using a resin that remains tactile.

 You will want to see and feel the quality of labels and that’s why we recommend getting samples.Operations Manager.
 Philippa Griffin

-As a Readability customer you can benefit from our extensive experience in print and packaging and our understanding of how to make every label work no matter the situation.
-We appreciate both durability and aesthetic appeal, fulfilling this with the correct use of materials, inks and adhesives.
-Humidity, being transported in boxes, or being carried around in peoples pockets is no excuse for a label falling.
+As a Readability customer you can benefit from our extensive experience in print and packaging and our understanding of how labels perform throughout their intended life.
+We appreciate both durability and aesthetic appeal.